 Every driver wants to pay less for car insurance, but finding cheap rates in Illinois requires a lot of research.
 There are dozens of companies offering all types of discounts for various driver types, and comparing all the options can be a major hassle.
 At PennyGeeks, we wanted to take the headache out of saving on monthly car insurance premiums.
 We compared quotes from several top providers to find the most affordable rates.

 Cheapest Car Insurance Companies in Illinois

-Comparing auto insurance policy offerings in the state is your best bet at securing the cheapest rates.
-Below you’ll find a list of recommendations for common types of policyholder profiles:
+Comparing auto insurance policies from different carriers is your best bet for securing the cheapest rates.
+Below, you’ll find a list of recommendations for common types of policyholder profiles:

 |Liberty Mutual||Safe Drivers|